Eddievin/BACKUP-2022-09-06-eslint-plugin/docs/only-export-name.md

 # only-export-name

-Ensures that only export matches filename.
+Requires that only export matches filename.

 ```ts
 module.exports = {